 A last entry condition is clearly one which is appropriate for a late night venue and not a food-led business.
-The premises simply want to be accessible to customers who may have eaten elsewhere and seek a night cap whilst they are passing on their way home.
+The condition is unnecessarily onerous to enforce for this style of operation and the premises simply want to be accessible to customers who may have eaten elsewhere and seek a night cap whilst they are passing on their way home.

 The reality is that the number of arrivals at the premises after 23:00 is anticipated to be very low.
+The premises staff are aware of their duties to serve alcohol responsibly and on refusal of service and there is nothing to suggest removal of this condition would lead to nuisance or disorder.